joegirolamo/SketchPlugins/README.md

 ### Page-to-PNG

-Adds minor (but important) functionality to [Josh Puckett](https://github.com/joshpuckett/SketchPlugins)'s "Save Page to PNG" plugin.
+Exports an entire page of artboards as a PNG.

 * __Page Name Appended to Filename__ - The exported PNG includes the name of the page that has been exported.
-"SketchProject.png" would now be something like "SketchProject-Page1.png"
-* __Background Color__ - The exported PNG no longer has a transparent background which made it hard to distinguish between artboards/objects when sharing on applications like CloudApp.
+* __Background Color__ - You can choose between a light gray or dark gray background.
+* __Artboard Titles__ - You have the option to include or hide the artboard titles in the exported PNG.